‘Fairy Tail’ Manga Chapter 520: Natsu E.N.D And Erza’s Decisive Fight [Spoilers]

 — Toki Nakamura (@Myanimemangafix) February 2, 2017

 The scene abruptly shifts to a close-up of August.
-He is aware of Eileen’s passing, and informs Zeref about the same.
+He is aware of Eileen’s passing and informs Zeref about the same.
 Observing the intense light, Zeref notes that the “effects of Universe One are vanishing, and the world is returning to its rightful form.”

 Chapter 520 is undeniably quite critical for the Fairy Tail manga because it reveals Natsu won’t undergo complete dragnonification and will stay as human.
 Moreover, with his friends quite close to him, the Fairy Tail Guild is stronger than ever.